 *These are fully OA journals where every paper is published via the Gold OA route.
 There is, therefore, no option for authors to opt out of OA publishing; however, the papers will be published OA without requirement for payment of any APCs if the article is eligible for OA under a Read & Publish deal.

-A read and publish agreement with the Royal Society allows for unlimited open access publishing in any of the Royal Society's 8 hybrid titles, and 2 fully gold open access titles.
-The be eligible to use this deal, the Essex author must be the corresponding author for the paper.
+A read and publish agreement with the Royal Society allows for unlimited open access publishing in any of the Royal Society's hybrid and fully gold open access titles.
+To be eligible to use this deal, the Essex author must be the corresponding author for the paper.
 During the submission process, simply state your affiliation is the University of Essex, use your University of Essex email address, and then select the 'Read & Publish' option.
+Further details of the author workflow are available via the Royal Society's website:

 For more information about this deal, head to the Royal Society's website.
-If you have any questions, get in touch with our Research Support team, or the REO's Repository Team.
+If you have any questions, get in touch with our team.

-A deal with SAGE allows corresponding authors to publish eligible articles open access with the article processing charge (APC) waived in over 900 hybrid journals.
-Those publishing an eligible article in the IMechE Journal Collection and the Royal Society of Medicine Collection can also be published open access as part of this agreement.
-In addition to this, we are also able to take advantage of a discount on APCs when publishing in SAGE gold open access journals.
+A deal with SAGE allows corresponding authors to publish eligible articles open access with no added cost in 900+ hybrid journals in the current year's Sage Premier package.
+Those publishing an eligible article in the IMechE Journal Collection or the Royal Society of Medicine Collection which offer hybrid open access publishing (Sage Choice) can also be published open access with no added costs as part of this agreement.
+In addition to this, we are also able to take advantage of a 20% discount on APCs when publishing in SAGE gold open access journals.

-If you are a corresponding author publishing in a SAGE hybrid journal, we would encourage you to request open access publishing.
 If you are publishing in a gold open access journal, we should also be able to cover the APC for gold open access publishing.
-Contact the Repository Team for more information on paying APCs for fully gold open access journals, and if you have any further questions, please do get in touch.
+For more information on paying APCs for fully gold open access journals or any other questions, please get in touch.

 A new read and publish deal with Taylor and Francis allows Essex researchers to make their work open access at no extra cost to themselves.
 This deal covers publication in all T&F Open Select hybrid journals, which includes 2,300 subscription journal titles.
 (To find out if a journal is Open Select, use the T&F open access cost finder.)